Skip to main content

 Introduction

-In MBRL, the agent simultaneously learns a model (p^,r^)(\hat{p}, \hat{r}) that approximates (p,r)(p, r), and uses it to simulate state-action transitions.
+In MBRL, the agent simultaneously learns a model (p^,r^)(\hat{p}, \hat{r}) that approximates (p,r)(p, r) and uses it to simulate state-action transitions.
 Naively treating simulated rollouts as ground truth can mislead the value function and degrade the policy.
-This problem is particularly acute when there is insufficient model capacity, inadequate exploration of the hypothesis space, or limited training samples.
-The paper defines:
+This problem is particularly acute when the model has insufficient capacity, when the hypothesis space is inadequately explored, or when training samples are limited.

-• Aleatoric uncertainty as tied to the nature of the stochastic process, specifically the randomness or noise in the environment.
-This type of uncertainty is irreducible, meaning that no amount of additional data or model refinement can eliminate it, as it is intrinsic to the system being modeled.
+• Aleatoric uncertainty as the inherent randomness in the environment.
+This uncertainty is irreducible—no amount of additional data or model refinement can eliminate it.

-Selective planning aims to mitigate this by weighing model-based value targets according to their estimated reliability.
-Let q^(s,a)\hat{q}(s,a) be an estimate of the state-action value function.
-Model-based Value Expansion (MVE) computes multi-step targets:
+Selective planning aims to mitigate catastrophic planning by weighing model-based value targets according to their estimated reliability.

 ρ^1=rt+1+γmaxaq^(St+1,a),\hat{\rho}_1 = r_{t+1} + \gamma \max_{a'}\hat{q}(S_{t+1}, a'),